 A traditional funeral song tends to focus on loss, farewell, or faith.
 A celebration of life song does something else entirely: it tries to capture the energy, the warmth, the particular quality of the person who has gone.
 It acknowledges that they died, yes — but it spends more time reminding you how they lived.

-This is why "Don't Stop Me Now" by Queen has become one of the most popular celebration of life songs in the UK.
+This is why "Don't Stop Me Now" by Queen has become one of the most popular celebration of life songs across the world.
 It has nothing to do with death.
 It is pure, defiant joy.
 And for certain people — the ones who lived loudly, loved fiercely, refused to slow down — it says more in three minutes than a traditional hymn ever could.

 Similarly, "Here Comes the Sun" by The Beatles offers comfort without being sombre.
 "What a Wonderful World" by Louis Armstrong celebrates the beauty of ordinary life.
 "Always Look on the Bright Side of Life" by Monty Python — one of the most uniquely British choices — says something profound about the way we handle even the heaviest moments: with a stubborn refusal to lose our sense of humour.